 Toggle the Appcompat flag in adb:

-adb shell am compat enable RESTRICT_LOCAL_NETWORK <package_name>
+adb shell am compat enable RESTRICT_LOCAL_NETWORK <package_name>Reboot The device

 Now your app's access to the local network is restricted and any attempt to access the local network will lead to socket errors.
 If you are using APIs that perform local network operations outside of your app process (ex: NsdManager), they won't be impacted during the opt-in phase.

-To restore access, you must grant your app permission to NEARBY_WIFI_DEVICES
+To restore access, you must grant your app permission to NEARBY_WIFI_DEVICES.

 - Ensure the app declares the

-permission in its manifest. - Go to Settings > Apps > [Application Name] > Permissions > Nearby devices > Allow.
+NEARBY_WIFI_DEVICESpermission in its manifest. - Go to Settings > Apps > [Application Name] > Permissions > Nearby devices > Allow.

 Now your app's access to the local network should be restored and all your scenarios should work as they did prior to opting the app in.